Horse Cave Free Public Library

 In 1952, when the new city building was erected, the library moved into a room of it.
 The space has been expanded twice since that time.

 The library is operated independently from the state library system and the Hart County Library.
-Overseers are five board members appointed by the Horse Cave Mayor: Peggy Bybee, James C. Sturgeon, Gwynn Tucker, Jerry Cherry, and Mike Thompson.
+Overseers are five board members appointed by the Horse Cave Mayor: Peggy Bybee, James C. Sturgeon, Gwynn Tucker, and Jerry Cherry.

 The library holds approximately 9,000 volumes in virtually every category, including an extensive Kentucky section.